 The following tables detail the contents and format of individual files specified in Table 2.
 Each file is JSON formatted using the simplest possible hierarchical structure – generally files consist of a single JSON object with multiple string/value pairs, with exceptions noted below.

 Absence of a specified/expected element should be treated as a data error and handled gracefully.
 Forward compatibility should be maintained by simply ignoring unexpected and unknown elements.
-Example files forthcoming.

-File: sys_status_<DATE>.json
+sys_status.json

 The sys_status contains general system state and status information to be uploaded to the Cloud.
+One sys_status file is generated per data collection event (scheduled or event-triggered) and stored alongside the resultant data files in a timestamped directory.
+All fields are mandatory.

 Table 3: sys_status contents